Richest women in America

 - Source of wealth: Walmart

 When Christy Walton's husband John died in 2005, she inherited one-sixth of his Walmart fortune.
 In 2010, she established the venture capital firm Cuna del Mar, which fights for sustainable seafood supply chains by backing brands like Earth Ocean Farms and Sol Azul Maricultivos.
-In March 2025, Walton placed a full-page ad in The New York Times, critiquing President Donald Trump's administration.
-And in April 2025, she helped fund the Vaccine Integrity Project to protect safe vaccine use in the U.S.
+In March 2025, Walton placed a full-page ad in The New York Times critiquing President Donald Trump's administration.
+In April 2025, she helped fund the Vaccine Integrity Project to protect safe vaccine use in the U.S. She was one of the biggest backers of the Lincoln Project, an anti-Trump super-PAC.
+She leads a very private life in Jackson, Wyoming.

 - Worldwide rank: 77